Morkalork/add-js-test/README.md

 });
 ```

 Now, were you to use JavaScript instead of TypeScript, the appropriate extension will be used.
-And if you use jest instead of vitest, that will be imported.
+And if you use jest or mocha instead of vitest, that will be imported.

 # Development